xiam/s-expr/README.md

 }
 ```

-The example above will print a XML-like tree similar to:
+The example above prints a XML-like tree similar to:

 ```xml
 <list>